Trempealeau, Wisconsin: History

 An ancient Native American site with earthwork mounds, also known as Trempealeau, has been studied near the village through archeological excavations in the 21st century.
 It is theorized as a possible mission site or colony of Cahokia, the major center of Mississippian culture from 1000CE to 1450CE located 500 miles to the south in present-day Illinois near St. Louis, Missouri.

 Studies have been done through the Mississippi Valley Archaeology Center associated with the University of Wisconsin Madison.
 Archeologists Danielle Benden and Robert “Ernie” Boszhardt said they have found some evidence of Mississippian settlement about 1050E.
 The newcomers are believed to have introduced corn culture to the area.
 The archeology site is slightly downriver of the prominent landmark, Trempealeau Mountain.
 In 2013 evidence was found of several former structures that exhibited characteristics of Mississippian style.
 There is some evidence that a religious group came here from Cahokia, perhaps fleeing persecution.

 European-American settlement did not take place here until the mid-19th century, although French and English fur traders interacted with Native Americans of the area from the colonial period and into the 19th century.
 A post office called Trempealeau was first established in 1852.
-The village was named after a nearby island in the Mississippi River, that named by a French explorer.
+The village was named by a French explorer after a nearby island in the Mississippi River.